ullamonster/Cardano-NFT-Minting-Scripts/README.md

 ## Assumptions/Prereq's:

- 1. You have a Cardano Node running on mainnet.
+ 1. You have a Cardano Node running on mainnet...(for testnet replace `--mainnet` entries with the appropriate testnet magic entry, e.g. `--testnet-magic 1097911063`.
 I followed this guide, steps 1 - 8 only (not a staking node, just a node): https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node
  2. Create some log folders within $NODE_HOME:
     - $NODE_HOME/logs/payments
     - $NODE_HOME/logs/sent